cerebralideas/cerebralideas.github.io/_posts/2021-08-07-build-a-protected-web-app-with-reactjs-and-forgerock.md

 ### Step 4.
 Create the `.env` file

-This file provides all the important configuration values to the system.
-We provide an example file found in the root of the project called `.env.example`.
-Copy this file and rename it to `.env` within the root of your project.
-Add your relevant values to this new file.
+First, open the `samples/reactjs-todos` directory.
+Look for the `.env.example` file.
+Copy this file and name it `.env`.
+Add your relevant values to this new file as it will provide all the important configuration settings to your applications.

 Here’s a hypothetical example: